objectis/ai-fashion-generator/README.md

-# ai-fashion-generator
+# fashion generator using GAN
-GAN fashion image generator
+GAN fashion image generator using Fashion MNIST dataset and Tensorflow+Keras